-This document will act as The Inspire Education Group (IEG) policy in both its commitment to the Public Sector Equality Duty mandated by the Equality Act 2010 and will also serve as its commitment to ensuring all students, staff and stakeholders are treated equally and that diversity is valued and celebrated across the organisation.
-In addition, this document will be reviewed annually to ensure the organisation is fully responsive with current legislation and embraces new developments within Equality, Diversity and Inclusion (EDI).
-Implementation of this policy is the responsibility of all and this will be monitored and reviewed by the EDI Committee.
+This document will act as The Inspire Education Group (IEG) policy in both its commitment to the Public Sector Equality Duty mandated by the Equality Act 2010 and will also serve as its commitment to ensuring all students, staff and stakeholders are treated equitably and that diversity is valued and celebrated across the organisation.
+This document highlights the IEG's responsibility to eliminate discrimination and harassment.
+In addition, this document will be reviewed annually to ensure the organisation is fully responsive with current legislation and embraces new developments within Equality, Diversity and inclusion (EDI).
+Implementation of this policy is the responsibility of all, however the (EDI Strategic Lead) has overall responsibility for the policy, with the EDI committee and EDI Coordinator.